sam31046/Raw_Image_Converter/README.md

-# Raw_Image_Convertor
+# Raw_Image_Converter
 Greetings!

-I am excited to introduce you to the Raw_Image_Convertor project which can efficiently convert your .nef/.NEF image files to .jpg format by using the terminal.
+I am excited to introduce you to the Raw_Image_Converter project which can efficiently convert your .nef/.NEF image files to .jpg format by using the terminal.

 As a photographer, you may have come across the need to convert your files for sharing or uploading purposes.
 With this project, you can now do so with just a few clicks.